stephensong/AssemblyScript/tests/README.md

 AssemblyScript Tests
 ====================

 The test process consists of multiple steps, in the following order.
-Both the source compiler (src) and the bundled distribution (dist) is tested.
+Both the source compiler (src) and the bundled distribution (dist) are tested.

 Fixtures
 --------